thomiceli/opengist/docs/configuration/admin-panel.md

     - Forbid the creation of new accounts.
 - Require login
     - Enforce users to be logged in to see gists.
-- Enable LDAP
-    - Allow users to use LDAP authentication.
-If LDAP authentication fails, it will try local authentication.
 - Allow individual gists without login
     - Allow individual gists to be viewed and downloaded without login, while requiring login for discovering gists.
 - Disable login form